 What is Solus?

 Solus is an operating system designed to be user-friendly but minimalist, and offers a modern design and layout on both versions.
-It is an independent GNU / Linux distribution with its own repositories, or rather, it is not based on another distribution such as Debian, Ubuntu or Fedora.
+It is an independent GNU / Linux distribution with its own repositories, or rather, isn't based on another distribution such as Debian, Ubuntu or Fedora.
 The package management system is eopkg, and recently the team opted for a roling release update scheme, which means that the distribution is updated over time, and the images (ISO) are updated periodically to allow new users install or test, the latest software available.

 Unfortunately, it's been a trend in recent times, Solus is available for 64-bit processors only.